RaminHAL9001/Dao/README.md

 the Dao language provides a much more feature-rich set of built-in data types and functionality as compared to AWK, notably the ability to execute rules recursively in the same process.
-The Dao language makes use of "Patterns" rather than POSIX regular expressions.
-Patterns are inspired by UNIX "glob" expressions, and are intended to be used more for matching against natural language input.
+The Dao language makes use of patterns called "globs" rather than POSIX regular expressions.
+These glob patterns are so-called because they are inspired by UNIX "glob" expressions, but in Dao they are more suitable for matching against natural language input.

 Patterns are optimized for faster matching of input text.
 Every action associated with a matching pattern is executed in its own thread, and